Craig Hallum slashes price target on Teligent Inc. [TLGT] – find out why.

-Teligent Inc. [NASDAQ: TLGT] stock went on an upward path that rose over 2.05% on Wednesday, amounting to a one-week price decrease of less than -11.03%.
+Teligent Inc. [NASDAQ: TLGT] stock went on a downward path that fall over -3.07% on Monday, amounting to a one-week price increase of more than 5.36%.
 The company report on February 23, 2021 that Teligent, Inc. Announces Appointment of Carter Pate to Board of Directors.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.